As an online merchant, making your first sale is as symbolic as it is necessary.

 Selling to consumers is fine, but selling wholesale might be just what you need to get the sales going.

 One of the main advantages of selling wholesale is the obvious increase in cash flow.
 There might be a lower profit margin, but quantity can make up for the difference.

 Additionally, you’re essentially enabling other companies and resellers to market for you, spreading the word about your merchandise as they buy it themselves.
 This means selling wholesale could indirectly boost your consumer sales.

 For a crash course on the basics of selling wholesale, check out Entrepreneur’s guide to starting a wholesale distribution business.

 10. Publish a Press Release

-It goes without saying that to get ignored by every single news outlet when distributing a new press release is demoralizing and often a huge waste of resources.
+Getting ignored by every news outlet when distributing a new press release is demoralizing and often a huge waste of resources.

 The secret to getting noticed is simple.
 Don’t publish a lousy press release!!!